Imaging, Data and Communications

 “Generalisation gap”: How robust is the solution to distribution shifts in the inputs, i.e., slight changes in the mode of operation such as day–night transitions?

-Please note that funding for this project is currently pending confirmation.
-Once ratified, the funding will be available to home applicants only (UK+EU settled/pre-settled).
+Fudning is available for home applicants only (UK+EU settled/pre-settled).
 For more information on this, please contact the project spervisor, Dr Mehrdad Yaghoobi (m.yaghoobi-vaighan@ed.ac.uk).

 Further information and other funding options.